OWASP/www-project-threat-and-safeguard-matrix/index.md

 The 5 NIST Cyber Security Framework Functions allow you to create a defense in depth strategy which identifies how you will safeguard the business.

 **1) Identify**
 The identify function assists in developing an organizational understanding of managing risk to systems, people, assets, data, and capabilities.
-Key Objective: Identify all people, proccesses, or systems that would be vulnerable to this type of threat.
+Key Objective: Identify all people, processes, or systems that would be vulnerable to this type of threat.

 **2) Protect**
 The protect function supports the ability to limit or contain the impact of the threat.
-Key Objective: How could you limit the threat of a an attack by removing or blocking the vulnerability
+Key Objective: How could you limit the threat of an attack by removing or blocking the vulnerability

 **3) Detect**
-The detect function defines the activities to identify the occurence of an event in a timely mannner.
-Key Objective: If you couldn't stop the threat (ie protect phase) how would you know it's even happening and your company is experiencing harm
+The detect function defines the activities to identify the occurrence of an event in a timely manner.
+Key Objective: If you couldn't stop the threat (i.e. protect phase) how would you know it's even happening, and your company is experiencing harm

 **4) Respond**
 The respond function includes appropriate activities regarding an incident to minimize impact.
-Key Objective: If the threat has been realized how do you prevent additional financial damage, reputation damage, non compliance, or privacy violations
+Key Objective: If the threat has been realized how do you prevent additional financial damage, reputation damage, non-compliance, or privacy violations

 **5) Recover**
-The recover function includes identifying appropriate activities to maintain plans for resilience and to restore services impaired during cybersuecrity incidents.
+The recover function includes identifying appropriate activities to maintain plans for resilience and to restore services impaired during cyber security incidents.
 Key Objective: How do you get to a state that was equal or better than before the incident

 ### Safeguards
 **Safeguards** are Actions, devices, procedures, techniques, or other measures that reduce the vulnerability of an information system.
 Synonymous with security controls and Countermeasures.
 Please note you can see the [108 different safeguards outlined by NIST CSF](https://github.com/OWASP/www-project-threat-and-safeguard-matrix/blob/main/Nist_CSF_Safeguards) however feel free to use your own.